HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

   - The citation link remains valid for the lifetime of the DCP
   - The citation link is a URL which resolves to the latest version of the project details page for the specified project
 #### Phase 2 (in addition to Phase 1 criteria)
-  - The Data Operations team is able to create an immutable citation reference for each project in a Data Distribution
+  - The Data Operations team is able to create an immutable citation reference for each project
   - The citation reference consists of a versioned DOI
-  - The Data Operations team can update the version of a project's DOI in a later Data Distribution, for example when updates have been made to that project's data since the previous Data Distribution
+  - The Data Operations team can update the version of a project's DOI, for example when updates have been made to that project's data since the previous veruon of the DOI was assigned
-  - The Data Browser provides a means of downloading the data associated with a specific version of a project from a Data Distribution
+  - The Data Browser provides a means of downloading the data associated with a specific version of a project
 #### Phase 3 (in addition to Phase 1 and 2 criteria)
   - An authorized user may create a citation for an arbitrary set of versioned data selected via the Data Browser
   - An authorized user may update a previously versioned set of data to a new version and update the version of the corresponding citation